Evaluating Jesus’ Teaching

 Slavery in the Roman Empire was a fact of life.
-Most people could not imagine a society without slaves.
-Some people spoke out against the mistreatment of slaves, and there were slave revolts, but no abolitionist movement existed.
+Most people of that time could not imagine a society without slaves.
+Some people did speak out against the mistreatment of slaves, and there were slave revolts, but no abolitionist movement existed.

 Neither Jesus, nor St. Paul, nor any other Biblical figure is recorded as saying anything in opposition to the institution of slavery.
 Slavery was very much a part of life in Judea, Galilee, in the rest of the Roman Empire, and elsewhere during New Testament times.
 The practice continued in the British Empire until the early 19th century, and it continued in the U.S. until the last half of the 19th century.

 In Matthew 18:25, Jesus uses slaves in a parable and has no qualms about recommending that not only a slave but also his wife and family be sold.
 In other parables Jesus recommends that disobedient slaves should be beaten (Luke 12:47) or even killed (Matthew 24:51).